-If you’re interested in crafting a personality for your brand, you need to look to every aspect of the brand including product and package styling, customer service, and other elements related to the product itself.
+If you’re interested in crafting the right personality for your brand, you need to consider every aspect of the brand including product and package styling, customer service, and other elements related to the product itself.

-A key element of a good brand personality is consistency — the logo supports the same personality as product styling and your mission is consistent with your personality.
+A key element of the right brand personality is consistency — the logo supports the same personality as product styling and your mission is consistent with your personality.

 All that is a very tall order, but if you look at the brands consistently leading as top brands, you find they all have strong brand personalities and maintain their branding while matching their brand to prevailing trends.

 Building and maintaining the right brand personality for your market and customers contribute greatly to your ultimate success or failure.
 Consistently matching your brand personality to fit with your target audience offers a built-in way to attract and retain customers for your brand.

 Need marketing help to support business growth?

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.